Is Pastina Good When Sick?

 Use Quality Ingredients

-The base of any pastina dish—be it broth, milk, or butter—affects its overall taste and nutritional value.
+The base of any pasta dish—broth, milk, or butter—affects its overall taste and nutritional value.
 Choose organic or low-sodium broths and fresh ingredients whenever possible.

 Opt for Simple Preparations